7

 Stott Pilates certified instructors are well regarded and recognized throughout the Pilates industry, making it a great course.

-They teach contemporary pilates at essential, intermediate, and advanced levels.
+They teach contemporary Pilates at essential, intermediate, and advanced levels.
 It suits beginner or experienced instructors and can help further their careers.

 Balanced Body